 Build Instructions

 Building the Pi4J Project is simple and requires minimal effort.
 Pi4J is primarily built using Apache Maven and Java 11.
-Pi4J can be built directly on your host computer or inside a Docker container where all toolchains and dependencies are already installed, configuired and cached.
+Pi4J can be built directly on your host computer or inside a Docker container where all toolchains and dependencies are already installed, configured and cached.

 If you wish to build using a Docker container, please skip ahead to the Building with Docker topic.